AK5428/groupFormation_github/README.md

 # Read Me for this group formation system

 ## Screenshots for the system
-Click to see the fullsize pictures.
+Click to view the fullsize pictures.
 <table>
   <tr>
     <td width="25%">